medelae/SnakeGame-Java/README.md

 - Source code isn't included here, but here's how it's structured: four class files make up this project.
 Two of the classes are JPanel extensions (the ScorePanel at the top, and GamePanel with snake and apples); one class, 'Square', represents each segment of the snake; and the last class Snake.java that puts them all together and starts the game.
 - For the increasing Snake speed (decreasing time interval t between square movements): I was going to use an asymptotic function, but after play-testing it a bunch I hard-coded the speed levels instead for an improved UX.
 There are 8 total speed levels including the default.

-Feel free to use the apple pixel for anything.
+Feel free to use the apple (or uh, tomato) pixel for anything.
 I release it to the public domain.